-See who spent time behind bars at J. Reuben Long Detention Center and the North Myrtle Beach Jail.
-These mug shots are provided by law enforcement agencies and are public information.
-If charges are expunged or dismissed, The Sun News will remove the mug shot for free.
-All suspects are innocent until proven guilty in a court of law.
+See who spent time behind bars at J. Reuben Long and Georgetown County detention centers.
+These mugshots are provided by law enforcement agencies and are public information.
+If charges are expunged or dismissed, The Sun News will remove the photo for free.
+All suspects are innocent until proven guilty.

 A 50-year-old man, Martin Dale McDaniel, died after two jet skis collided Saturday afternoon near Red Bluff boat landing in Conway, according to Horry County Deputy Coroner Tamara Willard.
 He died after being taken to the hospital.

 An 7-year-old girl from Orangeburg has been identified as the person who died in a car wreck at the intersection of S.C.
 22 and S.C.
 31 early Saturday morning, according to Horry County Chief Deputy Coroner Tamara Willard.